SGFGOV/medusa-strapi-repo/README.md

 ## Troubleshooting
 You may encounter an error saying maximum length is 255 in which case change the schema type from string to text.

+## Support us

+As much as we love FOSS software, nothing in this world is truely free.
+We'll be grateful if you can buy our team a coffee (https://www.buymeacoffee.com/uMRqW9NmS9).